-- Emergency safety management and priority safety management activities: Continuous implementation Practical use of TRAP analysis: Human - Practical use of TRAP analysis: Human resource development (4th and 5th terms) Construction management, plant disaster prevention activities: Continued construction management - Group Global Safety Diagnosis: The third round is underway in Japan
+- with the participation of all employees Continuance of the S-T-O-P accident Recognition of problems through 1-2-3 - activities - Emergency safety management and priority safety management activities: Continuous implementation Practical use of TRAP analysis: Human resource development (4th and 5th terms) Construction management, plant disaste prevention activities: Continued ·Group Global Safety Diagnosis: The third - id is underway in Japan Health activities - ·Survey of special health examination and correction of defects

-Health activities

-•Survey of special health examination and correction of defects

-Disaster prevention activities Launch of measures against water of
+Disaster prevention activities

-·Launch of measures against water disasters (heavy rain, storm surge, tsunami, etc.)
+Launch of measures against water disasters (heavy rain, storm surge, tsunami, etc.)

-\S-T-O-P Accident Campaign: This slogan represents basic rules to be followed while walking, S: Do not take a short cut and watch your step; T: Do not text or talk on the phone while walking; O: Hold on to the handrails when using stairs; and P: Do not put your hands in your pocket while walking equipment safety measures (hardware-related measures) to address them.
+This slogan represents basic rules to be followed while walking.
+S: Do not take a short cut and watch your step; T: Do not text or talk on the phone while walking; O: Hold on to the handrails when using stairs; and P: Do not put your hands in your pocket while walking \1-2-3 activities: Twice-daily patrols of manufacturing sites and offices for communication and instruction on at least three matters them.
 We have completed hardware-related measures for about 2,200 operations at the manufacturing sites in Japan as of the end of March 2022.
 For challenging issues, the relevant division will take necessary measures in cooperation with the Manufacturing Management & Engineering Unit.
 We also launched equipment safety measures (hardware-related measures) at overseas bases according to the same standards adopted in Japan.
 We will ensure that all necessary measures are taken at overseas bases through cross-sectional support, such as adoption of measures taken in Japan.